nnienaber2/conduct/privacy-policy.md

 Control what access they have.

 **What that means:**

 We collect your information only with your consent.

 We don't use your information for research without your permission.

 We don't use your information for marketing without your permission.

 You will have a record of when and where your information has been used or shared.

 We will never remove data from your profile, sell it, anonymize the data without your permission.

 We have transparent Policies and Agreements.
 We show all past revisions, and allow you to amend them.

 We follow all HIPPA compliant practices.
-We let you decide how to be communicated with.

 Our email, texts or voicemail content will not compromise your privacy.

 We have a privacy officer on staff to monitor our practices and policies locally and globally.

 You can reach this person by email support@eraofhealth.com.

 If you deactivate your [account](terminology.md#account), a practitioner or organization can keep information they have contributed if they give a good reason.

 We comply with HIPPA security requirements.

 If we suspect a [Breach](terminology.md#breach) of our [Website](terminology.md#website) or application and your information we will let you know.

 You can email support@eraofhealth.com if you want to find out if you have been affected by any [Breach](terminology.md#breach).

 You can amend your data at any time.
-You can access a full discloser of your information history at any time.
-If you deactivate your [account](terminology.md#account), you can delete all the information you added and request all practitioners and organizations do the same.

 **Of course, the summary doesn't tell you everything, so please read on for more details!**